How you can extract the real value from financial data using Transactions

 Accessing real-time transaction data

-With Tink’s new Transactions product, you can access real-time transaction data from more than 3,400 financial institutions across 18 European markets.
-What’s more – the data is cleaned up and unified, so you can easily use it to power better digital experiences.
-(But more on that below.)
+With Tink’s Transactions product, you can access real-time transaction data from thousands of financial institutions across Europe with a variety of connection options.
+What’s more – the data is cleaned and standardised, so you can easily use it to power better digital experiences.

-Using Transactions, accessing users’ financial data becomes as smooth as it gets.
-It lets you gather all a user’s account information, balances, and transaction data – from multiple bank accounts – in a single view.
+Using Transactions makes accessing users’ financial data as smooth as it gets.
+It lets you gather all a user’s account information – including credentials, balances, and transaction data from multiple bank accounts – in a single view.

 Transactions mockup